metallb/metallb/website/content/usage/_index.md

 ## Traffic policies

-MetalLB understands the service's `externalTrafficPolicy` option, and implements different announcements modes depending on the policy and announcement protocol you select.
+MetalLB understands and respects the service's `externalTrafficPolicy` option, and implements different announcements modes depending on the policy and announcement protocol you select.

 ### Layer2

-When announcing in layer2 mode, MetalLB forces the traffic policy to `Cluster`.
-In this mode, the elected leader node receives all the inbound traffic, and `kube-proxy` load-balances from there to individual pods.
+When announcing in layer2 mode, one node in your cluster will attract traffic for the service IP.
+From there, the behavior depends on the selected traffic policy.

+#### "Cluster" traffic policy

+With the default `Cluster` traffic policy, `kube-proxy` on the node that received the traffic does load-balancing, and distributes the traffic to all the pods in your service.

 This policy results in uniform traffic distribution across all pods in the service.
-However, `kube-proxy` will obscure the source IP address of the connection when it does load-balancing, so your pod logs will show that external traffic appears to be coming from the cluster's leader node.
+However, `kube-proxy` will obscure the source IP address of the connection when it does load-balancing, so your pod logs will show that external traffic appears to be coming from the service's leader node.

+#### "Local" traffic policy

+With the `Local` traffic policy, `kube-proxy` on the node that received the traffic sends it only to the service's pod(s) that are on the _same_ node.
+There is no "horizontal" traffic flow between nodes.

+Because `kube-proxy` doesn't need to send traffic between cluster nodes, your pods can see the real source IP address of incoming connections.

+The downside of this policy is that incoming traffic only goes to some pods in the service.
+Pods that aren't on the current leader node receive no traffic, they are just there as replicas in case a failover is needed.

 ### BGP